Bonne Santé Liposome: Liposomal Magnesium - 250ml

 5. Makes bones healthy and strong

-- Helps in improving bone density
+- Helps improve bone density

 - Lowers risk of osteoporosis in women after menopause